skypjack/entt/README.md

 Similarly, `size` can be used to know the number of entities alive and/or the number of components of a given type still assigned to entities. `capacity` follows the same pattern and returns the storage capacity for the given element.

-To know if an entity is valid, the `valid` member function is part of the registry interface:
+The `valid` member function returns true if the entity is still in use, false otherwise:

 ```cpp
 bool b = registry.valid(entity);
 ```

 Let's go to something more tasty.
 The `create` member function can be used to create a new entity and it comes in two flavors:

 * The plain version just creates a naked entity with no components assigned to it: